Home

 f Teach other health workers about VAD and use of Vitamin-A drops

-g Encourage the use of Vitamin-A rich foods as a long term strategy such as yellow fruits and vegetables
+g Encourage the use of Vitamin-A rich foods as a long term strategy such as yellow fruits

 Courtesy